erno98/ID2223/README.md

   However, we did not have time to incorporate it into our pipeline.

+The HuggingFace GradIo can be found here: https://huggingface.co/spaces/Danker/Whisper

 # Lab 1
 Contained within the `serverless-ml-intro` directory with following structure:
 ```